 In March 2010, we entered into a strategic alliance with GSK, for up to six programs, using our antisense drug discovery platform to seek out and develop new drugs against targets for rare and serious diseases, including infectious diseases and some conditions causing blindness.
 This alliance allows us to control and facilitate development of drugs while still being eligible to receive milestone payments as we advance these drugs in clinical development.
 Our strategic alliance currently includes five active programs.
 Under the terms of the agreement, we received a \$35 million upfront payment and in May 2011 we received a \$3 million payment when GSK expanded the collaboration.
-In addition, we are eligible to receive on average up to \$20 million in milestone payments through Phase 2 proof-of-concept for each program, except for ISIS-TTR{Rx} and the fifth target, which we describe below.
+In addition, we are eligible to receive on average up to \$20 million in milestone payments through Phase 2 proof-of-concept for each program, except for ISIS-TTRRx and the fifth target, which we describe below.
 GSK has the exclusive option to license drugs resulting from this alliance at Phase 2 proof-of-concept for a license fee.
 If GSK exercises its exclusive option for any drugs resulting from this alliance, it will be responsible for all further development and commercialization for such drug.
-In addition, we are eligible to receive double-digit royalties on sales from any product that GSK successfully commercializes under this alliance.

-In October 2012, we and GSK amended the original agreement to reflect an accelerated clinical development plan for ISIS- TTR{Rx} .
+In October 2012, we and GSK amended the original agreement to reflect an accelerated clinical development plan for ISIS- $TTR{Rx}$ .
 Under the amended terms of the agreement, we received a \$2.5 million upfront payment in December 2012.
-To date, we have received \$25.0 million primarily in milestone payments from GSK related to the development of ISIS- TTR{Rx} , including a \$1 million milestone payment we earned in March 2014 when we initiated an open-label extension study of ISIS- TTR{Rx} .
-We are eligible to earn an additional \$45 million in pre-licensing milestone payments associated with the ISIS- TTR{Rx} Phase 2/3 study.
-In addition, under the amended agreement, we and GSK increased the regulatory and commercial milestone payments we can earn should ISIS- TTR{Rx} receive marketing approval and meet pre-agreed sales targets.
+Through June 2014, we have received \$26 million primarily in milestone payments from GSK related to the development of ISIS- $TTR{Rx}$ .
+In July 2014, we earned a \$1 million milestone payment for further advancing the Phase 2/3 study of ISIS- $TTR{Rx}$ .
+We are eligible to earn an additional \$43 million in pre-licensing milestone payments associated with the ISIS- $TTR{Rx}$ Phase 2/3 study.
+In addition, under the amended agreement, we and GSK increased the regulatory and commercial milestone payments we can earn should ISIS- $TTR{Rx}$ receive marketing approval and meet pre-agreed sales targets.

-In September 2013, we designated ISIS-HBV ${Rx}$, formerly ISIS-GSK ${Rx}$, as a development candidate under our collaboration with GSK.
+In September 2013, we designated ISIS-HBV ${Rx}$ , formerly ISIS-GSK ${3Rx}$ , as a development candidate under our collaboration with GSK.
 ISIS-HBV ${Rx}$ is an antisense drug designed to reduce the production of viral proteins associated with hepatitis B virus, or HBV, infection and replication.
-To date, we have earned \$10 million in milestone payments associated with advancing the ISIS-HBV ${Rx}$ program including a \$3 million milestone payment we earned in November 2013 when we initiated a Phase 1 study for ISIS-HBV ${Rx}$.
-In November 2013, we designated ISIS-GSK ${Rx}$ as a development candidate under our collaboration with GSK and earned a \$5 million milestone payment.
-ISIS-GSK ${Rx}$ is an antisense drug we designed to treat an undisclosed ocular disease.
-In April 2014, we and GSK amended our agreement to modify the development plans for ISIS-GSK ${Rx}$ and for the fifth target in our collaboration.
+In June 2014, we amended our agreement to modify the development plans for ISIS-HBV ${Rx}$ .
+As a result, we received a \$1 million payment.
+Through June 2014, we have earned \$10 million in substantive milestone payments associated with advancing the ISIS-HBV ${Rx}$ program.

+In November 2013, we designated ISIS-GSK4 ${Rx}$ as a development candidate under our collaboration with GSK and earned a \$5 million milestone payment.
+ISIS-GSK4 ${Rx}$ is an antisense drug we designed to treat an undisclosed ocular disease.
+In April 2014, we and GSK amended our agreement to modify the development plans for ISIS-GSK4 ${Rx}$ and for the fifth target in our collaboration.
 Under the amended terms of the agreement, we are eligible to receive up to \$142 million in a license fee, milestone and other payments for the advancement of the fifth target.